redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/3.2-creating-hosts-and-groups/README.md

 With hosts defined under the `controller_hosts` variable, the Ansible collections outlined earlier will handle the creation of the hosts.

+We're going to be adding additional information to complete our controller configuration, so create a new file named `controller_configuration.yaml` in your code repo, and add content to it as you complete the following exercises.

+> Note:
+>
+> We won't actually use this file, but we will use the contents later on.
+Thus, the location of the file doesn't matter - just put it at the root of the repository for safe-keeping.

 ## Step 2 - Adding Hosts to Groups
 In the same fashion, group membership within an inventory can be defined as code, and the Ansible collections will handle the configuration for us.